telerik/blazor-docs/knowledge-base/common-browser-cache-buster.md

 ### Standalone Blazor WebAssembly Apps and Hybrid Apps

-If the Telerik CSS theme and JavaScript file reside in the `index.html` file, you can hard-code Telerik UI for Blazor version.
+If the Telerik CSS theme and JavaScript file reside in the `index.html` file, you can hard-code the Telerik UI for Blazor version.
 In this case, it is crucial to update the query string manually every time when upgrading.

 >caption Adding a cache buster for the Telerik CSS and JavaScript files in index.html